julia-rodrigo/julia-rodrigo/README.md

 - 🌱 I’m currently learning ...
      Game development in Godot and TypeScript in Next.js React framework.

      I have made a short monster-catching rpg game in Godot for my university Project.
-     I made some small sprites and spritesheets using Piscels software.
-     I am more interested in how to use the gaming engine to bring my sprites to life and add some system rules to the game.
+I made some small sprites and spritesheets using Piskel software.
+I love bringing my sprites to life and add some system rules to interact with them.
-     There are so many cool interesting secrets I have yet to discover from Godot.
-     But I am open to learning other engines, especially Unreal Engine.

      I like using TypeScript as I learnt it from my Internship and have recently built my resume from TypeScript.
 I like the use of tailwindcss to make the app easily responsive on all devices Deploying the app on Vercel is a huge advantage in Next.js.